A rapid COVID-19 vaccine rollout backfired in some US states

 By late January, more than half the states had opened up to older adults — some 75 and above, others 65 and up.
 That’s when the real problems started.

-South Carolina expanded eligibility to people in Steven Kite’s age group Jan.
+South Carolina expanded eligibility to people in Steven Kite’s age group on Jan.
 13. Kite, 71, immediately booked a vaccination at a hospital.
-But the next day, his appointment was canceled along with thousands of others because of a shortage of vaccine.
+But the next day, his appointment was canceled along with thousands of others because of a shortage of vaccines.

 “It was frustrating at first,” Kite said.
 After a week of uncertainty, he rescheduled.
 He and his wife are now vaccinated.
 “It ended up working out fine.
 I know they’ve had other problems.
 The delivery of the doses has been very unreliable.”